Trsat: History

-In the time before the Illyrians there was a fortified settlement and then the Illyrian (Iapydic) fortress Tarsatica.
+In the time before the Illyrians there was a fortified settlement and then the Iapodian fortress of Tarsatica.
 Following this there was a Roman looking point, and from the 13th century it was the property of the Counts of Krk.
 Later it belonged to the Frankopans.
 Together with Vinodol, the Croatian-Hungarian King Andrija II presented Trsat to Vid II of Krk.

 Towards the end of the 15th century the Habsburgs ruled Trsat and, even though it belonged to Croatia and the Frankopans, would not give it up because of its excellent position for the protection of Rijeka.
+Trsat was first mentioned on 22 February 1481 in a document freeing the citizens of Grič from tariffs in Trsat and elsewhere.

 The inhabitants of Trsat and Rijeka waged their fiercest battles with the Venetians in 1508, while in 1527 the Turks made inroads into the city for a short time.

 In the 16th century, Trsat was more often in Habsburg than in Frankopan hands, and was mainly ruled by the Captains of Rijeka or Senj or leaseholds.
 After the execution of Fran Krsto Frankopan in 1671 following the Zrinski-Frankopan conspiracy proposed by Petar Zrinski, the Habsburgs took Trsat over completely.
-It was attached for a short time to the state of Severin, and in 1778 Maria Theresa placed it under the municipality of Bakar, where it remained, with a short break during the Napoleonic wars, until 1874 when the community of Trsat was founded.
+It was attached for a short time to the state of Severin, and in 1778 Maria Theresa placed it under the municipality of Bakar, where it remained, with a short break during the Napoleonic Wars, until 1874 when the community of Trsat was founded.

 Trsat was an extremely patriotic Croatian town, and, together with Sušak, demonstrated its attachment to its mother country at every opportunity, and its independence from Rijeka, which was part of Hungary.
 The centre of political and cultural life in Trsat was the Croatian Reading Room, founded in 1877, with many cultural, educational and sports societies.
 Many memorial inscriptions and monuments bear witness to the resistance by the people of Trsat and Sušak to Italian and German occupation, a mortuary made according to plans by the architect Zdenko Sila and Zdenko Kolacio being outstanding.

+Demographics

+In 1895, the obćina of Trsat (court at Sušak), with an area of 20 km2, belonged to the kotar of Sušak (Bakar court and electoral district) in the županija of Modruš-Rieka (Ogulin court and financial board).
+There were 1281 houses, with a population of 8327 (highest in Sušak kotar).
+Its 18 villages and 11 hamlets were divided for taxation purposes into 5 porezne obćine, under the Bakar office.